SEEDS

 Reed Community Pantry

 The Reed Community Pantry (RCP) is part of Reed College’s Basic Needs Initiative.
-The RCP provides nonperishable food items, toiletries, hygiene products, and more at no cost to members of the Reed community.
+The RCP provides fresh and nonperishable food items, toiletries, hygiene products, and more at no cost to members of the Reed community.
 This resource is open to Reed students, faculty, and staff.

 Location